-Sam has been involved with Seven Peaks since 2013, first as a parent of three students, then as the Assistant Head of School in 2018 and, since 2020, as the Head of School.
-Sam's career in education began right out college when he taught high school students in West Los Angeles at a private school for two years.
-During this time he spent his summers working for a wilderness-based experiential education program, ending his time there as a program director in 2000.
-Since then, Sam pursued an academic career earning two masters degrees and finally a PhD in theology and historical method from the University of St Andrews in Scotland.
-He was the Director of the Graduate Program and professor at Kilns College until taking the job as Assistant Head of School at SPS in 2018.
+Sam has been involved with Seven Peaks School in a variety of roles since 2013.
+First, as a parent of three students, then as the Assistant Head of School in 2018 and, since 2020, the Head of School.
+Sam's career in education began right out of college when he taught high school students in West Los Angeles at a private school.
+During this time, he spent his summers working for a wilderness-based experiential education program, ending his time there as a program director in 2000.
+From there, Sam pursued an academic career earning two masters degrees and a Ph.D. in Theology and Historical Method from the University of St Andrews, Scotland.
+Sam was the Director of the Graduate Program and professor at Kilns College until taking the job as Assistant Head of School at SPS in 2018.

 Until Ellie’s recent move to stay-at-home mom-life, she was a Marketing Manager for 15 years with an automotive marketing leader, overseeing sales strategy, competitive intelligence, and product positioning.